 Since the power section supply is not internally protected, it is to be externally protected with a fuse, which corresponds to the maximum current.
 This means max.
-10A is to be protected by a 10A fuse (fast) respectively by a line circuit breaker 10A characteristics Z!
+10A is to be protected by a 10A fuse (fast) respectively by a line circuit breaker 10A characteristics Z and should be UL approved!